What Is a Small Business and Why It Matters

 Is it a "mom and pop" grocery store?

-Is it an internet company like Instagram with a few employees that makes millions in profits but has only a few employees?
+Is it an internet company like Instagram that makes millions in profits but has only a few employees?

 Why does it matter whether my business is a "small business?"